 Description: Building energy codes set minimum efficiency requirements for residential and commercial buildings for the design, materials and equipment used in new construction and major renovations.
 Energy codes present a unique opportunity to assure savings through efficient building design, technologies, and construction practices in a cost-effective way.
 The alliance supports regional stakeholders in energy code development and adoption, training and implementation.

-Appliance and equipment standards specify the minimum energy and/or water efficiency levels of specific products including major home appliances such as clothes washers and refrigerators, commercial and industrial equipment such as motors and transformers, HVAC equipment, lighting, and electronics.
-Equipment standards are set by U.S. Department of Energy (DOE) through a public rulemaking process.
-NEEA staff serve as technical experts and providers of data in DOE’s rulemakings to encourage the adoption of federal appliance and equipment efficiency standards.
+Appliance and equipment standards specify the minimum energy and/or water efficiency levels of specific products including major home appliances such as clothes washers and refrigerators, commercial and industrial equipment like motors and transformers, HVAC equipment, lighting, and electronics.
+Equipment standards are set by U.S. Department of Energy (U.S. DOE) through a public rulemaking process.
+NEEA staff serve as technical experts and providers of data in U.S. DOE’s rulemakings to encourage the adoption of federal appliance and equipment efficiency standards.

 Market Conditions and Assumptions Driving Codes and Standards Focus

-The codes and standards landscape has evolved substantially over the course of the current business plan.
-The current federal administration has set aside DOE’s federal standards and test and rating procedure rulemakings for an undetermined period.
+The codes and standards landscape has evolved substantially over the course of the 2015-2019 Business Plan.
+The current federal administration has set aside U.S. DOE’s federal standards and test and rating procedure rulemakings for an undetermined period.
 In response, the standards community has turned to state and regional forums to further this work.
 New partnerships will enable the development of new, more effective test and rating procedures that can be used in voluntary programs to promote the best-performing equipment and systems.

-Codes and standards continue to be one the most cost-efficient ways to ensure adoption of efficiency measures and provide significant benefits to the consumers.
+Codes and standards continue to be one the most cost-efficient ways to ensure adoption of efficiency measures and provide significant benefits to consumers.
 The alliance will continue to work with emerging technologies, utility programs and market research to develop roadmaps and long-term goals for advancing codes and standards through strategic partnerships.

 Objectives